rasmusfl0e/postpwn/README.md

 ## Features

-* Create plugins to handle elements coming into view.
+* Create plugins to handle elements coming into and out of view.
-* Configurable `threshold` for visibility.
+* Configurable `threshold` for visibility on plugins - or on elements via `data-threshold` attributes.
 * Automatically find elements via `selector` optionally.
 * Uses dynamic throttling when checking visibility to avoid choking.
 * Caches positions of elements to avoid DOM access.